 Boating through Western Brook Pond

 However, there is one thing you MUST do if you visit Gros Morne National Park.
 The boat trip at Western Brook Pond is the highlight of the park.

 Western Brook Pond in a landlocked fjord tucked with cliffs as high as 2,000 feet.
-To reach Western Brook Pond, there is a relatively flat 3 kilometer walk.
+To reach Western Brook Pond, there is a relatively flat 1.75-mile walk.

 And the end of the walk there is a small restaurant for a light lunch or a warming cup of coffee while you wait for the boat.
 Western Brook Pond boat trips take 2 hours, and reservations are required with Bon Tours Boat Tours.